jeremycorren/ctci/lists/lists.md

 #### Lists

-A list is built on `Node` references, where each `Node` stores data as well as a reference to another `Node`:
+A _list_ is a sequence of values consisting of `Node` references, where each `Node` stores data as well as a reference to another `Node`:

 ```java
 class Node {